somyaguglani/Pathfinding-Visualizer/README.md

 ### Features ###

-The application also allows features such as
+The application has the following features :
+* Visualization of weighted and unweighted algorithms .

+* Visualization of heuristic and non-heuristic algorithms .

 * Changing the speed at which the algorithms work .